Samarth484/100-days-of-code/log.md

   This is something that I'd state herein in the thought section of this day as well, because there are many JS components that need to be brushed on a daily basis to maintain the connectivity.
 **Link(s) to work**: [ConFuSion](https://github.com/Samarth484/ConFuSionBonAppetit)

+### Day 2: June 9, 2020
+#####

+**Today's Progress**: Completed the ToDo List that I was working on!
+Hosted it live on the internet!
+A full fledged backend supported website!

+**Thoughts**: I really need to brush up more and more or else these things will surely get wiped offf from mind!
+  This is something that I'd state herein in the thought section of this day as well, because there are many JS components that need to be brushed on a daily basis to maintain the connectivity.
+Also the hosting process needs to be mastered!
+**Link(s) to work**: No link would be uploaded today because the work contains personal data therein and is made for self use in its version 1.0